sahib/rmlint/docs/benchmarks.rst

 It should be noted that the first run is the most important run.
-At least for a rather large amount of data (here 211 GB), it is unlikely that the file system has all relevant files in it's cache.
+At least for a rather large amount of data (here 211 GB), it is unlikely that the file system has all relevant files in its cache.
 You can see this with the second run of ``baseline.py`` - when reading all files the cache won't be useful at such large file quantities.
 The other tools read only a partial set of files and can thus benefit from caching on the second run.
 However ``rmlint`` (and also ``dupd``)